It’s taken a well-coordinated army, but researchers and reef managers are finally toppling the crown.

 Victory for the taking

-The Expanded Crown-of-Thorns Starfish Control Program’s success marks a huge milestone for scientists, managers and on-water control teams.
-They have shown their approach to culling is effective at reef and regional scales.
+The Crown-of-Thorns Starfish Control Program’s success marks a huge milestone for scientists, managers and on-water control teams.
+They have now shown that the approach to culling they have implemented since 2018 is effectively reducing crown-of-thorns starfish.
+It is also successfully protecting coral at both reef and regional scales.

-As a result, the Federal Government has awarded contracts worth $28.6 million to help win the war against COTS.
+As a result, the Federal Government has announced funding of $162m until 2030 to help win the war against COTS.

-The government has committed five, fully-crewed boats over the next two years.
+This funding will allow the Program to maintain six to seven fully-crewed boats over the next eight years.
+This will be a crucial time in the expected outbreak cycle on the Great Barrier Reef.
 This will address what remains one of the most significant threats to the reef.

-More information on the crown of thorns starfish great barrier reef research is in the recently published technical report.
+More information on the crown of thorns starfish great barrier reef research that underpins the control program is available in the technical report.